|

 responsibility.

-manifestly failing to protect its populations, the international
+failing to protect its populations, the international community must

-community must be prepared to take appropriate collective action, in
+be prepared to take appropriate collective action, in a timely and

 |